-It has many famous alumni such as Francis Ford Coppola, Alexander Payne, and Rob Reiner.
+Just a few of UCLA's famous alumni include Francis Ford Coppola, Alexander Payne, and Rob Reiner.
 UCLA offers juniors and seniors the opportunity to intern year-round.
-Past students have interned at places such as NBCUniversal and Bad Robot.
+Past students have interned at places such as NBC Universal and Bad Robot.

 Chapman's film school gives students the opportunity to specialize at the undergraduate level with unique degrees in Film Production, Digital Arts, Creative Producing, Television Writing, Screenwriting, New/Broadcast Journalism and Documentary.
 This makes Chapman a great option for high school students who know what niche of the film industry they would like to partake in before entering college.